 What's next for Turkish Airlines?

-Flying to more international destinations and countries across the world than any other airline, Turkish Airlines takes its strength from its ever-expanding fleet, the significant position of Istanbul as an international transfer hub and the cultural diversity, and with that strength the carrier is permanently seeking to take the flight experience to a whole new level.
-In keeping with the brand's motto, "Widen Your World", Turkish Airlines aims to make passengers feel valued and special while enable them to see the whole world, and surprise them through its innovative services at every stage of their journey.
+Flying to more international destinations and countries across the world than any other airline, Turkish Airlines, aims to enter new markets and deepen existing markets with the contribution of Istanbul Airport, as the most important flag bearer of the promotion and prestige of our country.
+In the significant position of Istanbul as an international transfer hub, a center of world airline traffic, as a city cultural diversity, the carrier is permanently seeking to take the flight experience to a whole new level and surprise passengers through its innovative services at every stage of their journey.

 What new routes will be starting in 2018?

-Turkish Airlines who recently launched Freetown (Sierra Leone), Samarkand (Uzbekistan), Aqaba (Jordan), Krasnodar (Russia), and Moroni (Union of the Comoros) flights in 2018, is also planning to add some destinations as Marrakech (Morocco), and Palermo (Italy) to its ever-expanding network within this year.
+Turkish Airlines who recently launched Freetown (Sierra Leone), Samarkand (Uzbekistan), Aqaba (Jordan), Krasnodar (Russia), Londra Gatwick (Great Britain), Doha (Qatar), Banjul (Gambia), Lusaka (Zambia) and Moroni (Union of the Comoros) flights in 2018, is also planning to add some destinations as Marrakech (Morocco), and Palermo (Italy) to its ever-expanding network within this year.

 A significant number of new routes have been added to the flight network.
 Generally, how full are the flights?